List of municipal corporations in Bangladesh

-Municipal corporations or municipalities (also known as pourasabha) (পৌরসভা) are the local governing bodies of cities and towns in Bangladesh.
+Municipal corporations or municipalities or pourasabhas (পৌরসভা) are the local governing bodies of cities and towns in Bangladesh.
 There are 330 such municipal corporations in eight divisions of Bangladesh.
 A municipal corporation serving a town can also be called a town council, and a municipal corporation serving a city is styled a city council; these bodies are divided into wards, which are further divided into mauzas and mahallas.
 Direct elections are held for each ward, electing a chairperson and a number of members.
 The municipal heads are elected for a span of at least five years.